 The conflict is not simply a civil war between opposing armed forces.
 What began as a democratic uprising against President Bashar al-Assad’s regime has transformed into a violent struggle between local, national, regional, and international forces, in which the Syrian government, extremist groups, and outside actors perpetrate atrocities against civilians as a systematic strategy of war.

 Members of Syria’s Sunni Muslim majority have borne the brunt of the Syrian government’s campaign of mass atrocities, while some of the forces opposing the regime have committed atrocities against Syrian civilians.
-In addition, the self-proclaimed Islamic State, which since the spring of 2013 has been battling government forces in Syria and Iraq as well as some of the Syrian opposition forces, is waging a campaign of persecution and horrific brutality against religious communities and others who do not ascribe to its brand of Islamist extremism.
+In addition, the self-proclaimed Islamic State, which took advantage of the chaos by seizing territory in the spring of 2013, has waged a campaign of persecution and horrific brutality against religious communities and others who do not ascribe to its brand of Islamist extremism.

 The result of this conflict is a humanitarian catastrophe of staggering proportions.
-Every day, Syrian men, women, and children are falling victim to the constant bombardment of their neighborhoods, schools, markets, and hospitals; to starvation, exposure, preventable diseases, and lack of medical care; and to torture, rape, and killings.
-The rapidly rising number of Syrian refugees is over 4.8 million, and another 6.6 million are internally displaced.
+Every day, Syrian men, women, and children are falling victim to the constant bombardment of their neighborhoods, schools, markets, and hospitals.
+They are being subjected to starvation, exposure, preventable diseases, and lack of medical care; to enforced disappearances; to chemical weapons attacks—which are banned under international law—and to torture, rape, and killings.
+The rapidly rising number of Syrian refugees is over 5.5 million, and another 6.1 million are internally displaced.

 The Syrian people are not the only ones endangered by the conflict.
 The escalation of the fighting has exacerbated political and military tensions throughout the region.
 These tensions, combined with the burden of caring for millions of refugees, threaten to destabilize neighboring countries and lead to wider war.
 Syria’s humanitarian crisis also has grave implications for security and other interests throughout the world.